spacepy/dbprocessing/sphinx/source/scripts.rst

 -----------------------
 .. program:: addVerboseProvenance

-go into the database and get the verbose provencoe for a file then add that to the global attrs for the file either putout to the same file or a different file
+Go into the database and get the verbose provenance for a file then add that to the global attrs for the file either putout to the same file or a different file